tim-koko/website/content/en/blog/2026-argocd-what-is.md

 Argo CD removes the historical complexity from Kubernetes deployments.
 It closes the security gaps of classic CI pipelines, prevents drift, and gives teams full control over their infrastructure.

 _Adopting GitOps is technically straightforward - the challenge usually lies in the right repository structure, the permissions model, and the processes within the team.
-For support with conception, integration into existing systems, or training for development and platform teams, our consulting team is happy to help._
+For support with conception, integration into existing systems, or training for development and platform teams, our team is happy to help._

 _Prefer learning Argo CD hands-on?
 Our one-day [Argo CD Workshop at acend](https://acend.ch/trainings/argo-cd/) covers the fundamentals directly on a provided test cluster - from installation through Application resources to sync strategies and ApplicationSets._